ivanov/pyarbus/README.rst

 - matplotlib
 - nitime (from Git, as of 2011-10-18)

-If you have any questions, my email addres is ``pi berkeley edu`` with the appropriate characters replacing the spaces.
+If you have any questions, my email address is ``pi berkeley edu`` with the appropriate characters replacing the spaces.

 best,